Frequently Asked Questions regarding the HIV Testing Law

 12. Are organizations and individuals that are not required to make an offer of HIV testing still covered by other parts of the law?

 Yes.
-Other sections of the law such as obtaining consent, providing information prior to and after testing, making appointments for HIV-infected person, reporting cases, and protecting confidential information pertain to any group that is conducting HIV testing.
+Other sections of the law such as obtaining consent, providing information prior to and after testing, making appointments for HIV-infected persons, reporting cases, and protecting confidential information pertain to any group that is conducting HIV testing.

 13. Does the offer of HIV testing apply to nursing homes, school-based clinics, college health services, retail clinics, urgent care centers, employee health services, STD clinics, and family planning sites that provide primary care?